-- The requirements for a particular certificate are the same for all students, regardless of the student’s UI college affiliation; the student’s status as a degree-seeking student earning an online certificate only; as a Des Moines Center student; or as a traditional on campus student.
-(Note: the number of course options for some certificate requirements could vary but the requirements themselves will remain the same.)
+- The requirements for a particular certificate are the same for all students, regardless of the student’s UI college affiliation--such as the student’s status as a degree-seeking undergraduate earning an online certificate only; as an off-campus student completing the program at the Des Moines Center; or as a traditional on campus student.

 - Students earning a certificate program are held to the same CLAS academic standards as all CLAS students, including the GPA standards and the probation and dismissal policies; the drop and add deadlines; the grading policies; the Code of Academic Honesty; and others.

 - No course taken Pass/Nonpass may be used as part of a certificate.
 Courses graded S/F may be used at the discretion of the offering department or program.